 Mind is asking us to Do One Thing to help our own mental health, or to help others.
 That could mean recognising that we need to look after our own health and make time for a ride outside, it could mean encouraging or supporting someone else to do the same.
 Or do something really amazing and loan someone a bike, as Marcus’ nephew Jack did for him, so they can experience the feeling of freedom that cycling gives us.
 It might be that you have a story of your own difficulties to share so others know they are not alone.

-How has cycling made a difference in your life this year?
+How has cycling made a difference in your life during the pandemic?

 I love getting out on my bike, and when fully on furlough went out several times a week, being in the outdoors and nature boosts your mental health.